Ajambo and Baby Sanyu

 *Adikini is a Community Health Worker trained through our maternal and child health programme, AIM Health Plus.
 Operating in Uganda, Tanzania, Mauritania and Sierra Leone, World Vision Ireland supports and trains Community Health Workers to empower pregnant and new mothers with important health and nutrition knowledge.

-AIM Health Plus is funded generously by Irish Aid and the people of Ireland.
+AIM Health is funded generously by Irish Aid and the people of Ireland.
 Thank you for enabling a difference to be made to the lives of many including Ajambo and Sanyu’s.